 Provide descriptions of the computer science projects that

 you have worked on.
 These could be independent research

 projects, or class projects.

-Get feedback on your resume and LinkedIn profile.
+Get feedback on your resume, LinkedIn profile, and github projects.
 Use the

 services available through the Skidmore Career Development Center,